-✓ Support the exchange of insights on changing skills ✓ Retain and reinvest manufacturing earnings to build needs between employers and the education/training stronger regional clusters. community through annual surveys. ✓ Establish LEAN operating systems that are globally ✓ Work with at least two local communities to identify competitive. federal and state funding opportunities for local and ✓ Broad recruitment and retention pipelines to regional workforce development programming. manufacturing careers. ✓ Facilitate discussions on diversity and resilience with academic and industry partners biannually. ✓ Conduct infrastructure survey of RNDC commissioners annually to identify local/county specific challenges to manufacturing success.
+- ✓ Support the exchange of insights on changing skills needs between employers and the education/training community through annual surveys. - ✓ Work with at least two local communities to identify federal and state funding opportunities for local and regional workforce development programming. - ✓ Facilitate discussions on diversity and resilience with academic and industry partners biannually. - ✓ Conduct infrastructure survey of RNDC commissioners annually to identify local/county specific challenges to manufacturing success.